safidea/engine/README.md

 ## Tools Examples

+- [Landing](https://github.com/solumy/engine/blob/main/examples/landing) : write a landing page to sell your product or service
 - [Invoices](https://github.com/solumy/engine/blob/main/examples/invoices) : manage your invoices and create pdf documents with personnalised design

 You can run and play with any example by cloning the repository and running the following command: